ClearBlade/ClearBlade-Python-SDK/README.md

 ```
 ---
 ### MQTT Messaging
-Every system has a **Messaging** client you can use to communicate between authenticated entities (evices, users, edges, developers, platforms, so on) using the MQTT protocol.
-To become an MQTT client, all you need is an authenticated entity.
+Every system has a **Messaging** client you can use to communicate between authenticated entities (devices, users, edges, developers, platforms, so on) using the MQTT protocol.
+To become an MQTT client, all you need is an authenticated entity (user, device, or developer).
 If your MQTT broker uses a different port from the default (1883), you can set it with the optional second parameter `port`.
 The default keep-alive time is 30 seconds, but you can change that with the optional third parameter `keepalive`.
 Lastly, if your broker lives at a different url than your system, you can specify that with the optional fourth parameter `url`.

 > Definition: `System.Messaging(user, port=1883, keepalive=30, url="")`
 > Returns: MQTT Messaging object.